Karlcxu/KarlChoiReviews/_posts/1958-12-27-Yoshinoya.md

 ### Overall: 3/5 (Mediocre)

-*Notes: Slow service, and not many healthy options besides the Tilapia, but the food taste good.*
+*Notes: Slow service, and no healthy options besides the Tilapia with Coleslaw (and maybe the spring rolls), but the food tastes good.*

 *Reviewed on 2/3/2020 - Updated on 2/4/2020*